AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/input-output.md

 >[!TIP]
 >
 >If you are using Adobe Analytics data in your CEE schema, the touchpoint information for Analytics is typically stored in `channel.typeAtSource`.
+For example, `channel.typeAtSource = 'email'`.

 The columns below are not required but it is recommended that you include them in your CEE schema if you have the information available.